 In contrast to these lines of work, our focus is on learning the utility of lemmas.
 Close to our aims is \cite{KALISZYK2015109,DBLP:conf/frocos/KaliszykUV15}, trying to identify globally useful lemmas in a collection of millions of proofs in HOL Light.
 Besides differences in the formal system, what distinguishes our work is that we learn a much more focused model: we put great emphasis on evaluating lemmas in the context of a particular goal and axiom set; in fact, our entire system was designed around the question whether a given lemma is moving the goal closer to the axioms.
 We argue that the D-term representation of all involved components (goal, lemma, axioms, proof) makes our framework particularly suitable for the lemma selection task.

-We employ an iterative improvement approach first used in MaLARea~\cite{malarea}: in each iteration, we run proof search guided by a learned model, extract training data from proofs, and fit a new model to the new data.
+We employ an iterative improvement approach first used in MaLARea~\cite{malarea}: in each iteration, we run proof search guided by a learned model, extract training data from proving attempts, and fit a new model to the new data.
 These steps can be repeated profitably until performance saturates.